 LATER – tasks that are due a week away

-Using the dates that have been assigned to each task, Asana will place each task into the appropriate section although you do have the option of moving tasks in sections that suit you too.
+Using the dates that have been assigned to each task, Asana will place each task into the appropriate section although you do have the option of moving tasks into sections that suit you too.
+You can even add your own sections to divide your tasks.

-Asana allows you to copy a task into multiple.
-Therefore, I can place my invoicing task into my accunting project as well as my CRM project.
+Asana allows you to copy a task into multiple projects.
+Therefore, I can place my invoicing task into my accounting project as well as my CRM project.
 When you update the task in one project it automatically updates in the other project.

 And there you have it.
 7 reasons why Asana is one of the best project management tools.